H.R. 20: Richard L. Trumka Protecting the Right to Organize Act of 2025

 Would H.R.
 20 ban permanently replacing strikers?

 Yes.
-The bill would treat permanently replacing workers for participating in a strike as an unfair labor practice under federal labor law.
+The bill would treat permanently replacing workers for taking part in a strike as an unfair labor practice under federal labor law.

 Would gig workers count as employees under H.R.
 20?

 Some could.
-H.R.
-20 uses a strict 3-part test, so workers would generally count as employees unless they are truly independent from the company in all three parts of that test.
+The bill uses a strict three-part test, so a worker counts as an employee unless they are truly independent from the company on all three parts of that test.

 Does H.R.
 20 override state right-to-work laws?

-Partly.
+On one point, yes.
 H.R.
-20 says fair-share fee agreements would be enforceable despite conflicting state or territorial law, so it would override those rules on that issue.
+20 says fair-share fee agreements would be enforceable despite conflicting state or territorial law, overriding right-to-work limits on that specific issue.

 Would H.R.
 20 allow online or phone union voting?

 Yes.
-The bill requires the labor board to implement voting systems within 1 year that let workers cast ballots by internet or telephone.
+Within one year, the labor board would have to set up voting systems that let workers cast ballots by internet or telephone.

 Based on H.R.
 20 bill text